Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-map-domain:

   stackato map-domain  *<name>*
     Add the named domain to an organization or space.
 This is a Stackato 3 specific command.
+This command is not supported by Stackato 3.2 or higher.

     .. raw:: html